Health & Safety

 Summary: Thanksgiving Day Fires in the United States

 Part 1 of Thanksgiving Day Fires in the United States.
-In the years 2006 to 2008, an estimated 4,300 Thanksgiving Day fires occurred annually in
+In the years 2006 to 2008, an estimated 4,300 Thanksgiving Day fires occurred annually in the United States, causing

 Read the rest this article free